Also known as: Clerk.

 A cashier is someone whose main focus is to facilitate money transactions for customers by using a cash register.
 They ring up sales by accepting cash, cheques, credit or debit.
 Cashiers deal with a great deal of money on a daily basis, therefore they need to be honest employees that are reliable and trustworthy.
 They are also constantly in contact with the public, so must have excellent customer skills, as well as be helpful and knowledgable about the product(s) they sell.

 Would you make a good cashier?
-Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!Take the career test
+Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!Take the free career test

 A cashier's duties are dependent on their place of employment, but the following are some typical responsibilities:

 A cashier's work schedule can be full or part-time, and may include evening, weekend and holiday work.
 They typically work indoors, and can work in a variety of places, such as:

 With experience and the right attitude, a cashier can move onto other better paying retail jobs.

 A cashier is an integral part of industries and business, especially those that involve retail sales, like service stations, department stores, grocery stores, movie theatres, restaurants, etc.

 A cashier takes payments for merchandise from customers in a retail establishment such as a restaurant, gas station, movie theatre or a grocery, convenience or department store.

 Although it may seem like a simple job requiring minimal effort, cashiers actually need a variety of skills to carry out their job functions successfully.